Naval campaign of the War of the Pacific: Blockade and battle of Iquique

 In one of the first naval tactical moves of the war, the Peruvian port of Iquique was blocked by of the Chilean Navy.
 In the Battle of Iquique, which took place on May 21 of 1879, the Huáscar sank the Chilean corvette Esmeralda.
 At around the same time, the Peruvian frigate Independencia chased the Chilean schooner Covadonga through shallow coastal zones until the heavier Independencia rammed against a rock and ran aground in Punta Gruesa.
 The strategic result of the naval battles of Iquique and Punta Gruesa were to lift of the blockade of the port of Iquique.

 Excursions of the Huáscar

-The outgunned Huáscar managed to avoid engagement with the superior battleships of the Chilean navy for six months.
-Among the actions of these "Excursions of the Huáscar" are the Battle of Antofagasta (May 26, 1879) and the Second Battle Antofagasta (August 28, 1879).
+The outgunned Huáscar managed to avoid engagement with the superior battleships of the Chilean navy for 6 months.
+Among the actions of these "Excursions of the Huáscar" are the Battle of Antofagasta (May 26, 1879) and the Second Battle of Antofagasta (August 28, 1879).
 The most successful of the excursions was the capture of the steamship Rímac on July 23, 1879.
 Not only was the ship captured, but the cavalry regiment Carabineros de Yungay which was on board was also captured, making this the largest loss of the Chilean army so far.
 This caused a crisis in the Chilean government which in turn caused the resignation of Admiral Juan Williams Rebolledo commander of the Chilean fleet, who was replaced by Commodore Galvarino Riveros Cárdenas, who devised a plan to catch the Huáscar.